How does this medication work? What will it do for me?

 Contact your doctor if you experience these side effects and they are severe or bothersome.
 Your pharmacist may be able to advise you on managing side effects.

 - joint or muscle pain

-- pain or bruising at the injection site
+- pain, bruising, or swelling at the injection site

 Although most of the side effects listed below don't happen very often, they could lead to serious problems if you do not seek medical attention.